 PET is used to identify areas of increased and decreased blood flow and metabolism in the brain.
-It is used to help locate where seizures are coming from.
+It is used to help locate where child seizures are coming from.
 This measurement is performed by injecting a small amount of radioactive isotope through an IV.
 When this substance reaches the brain during the scan, a computer uses the recorded signals to create images of specific brain functions.
-The information provided by the PET scan helps to determine the seizure focus, providing information to help determine if your child is a surgical candidate.
+The information provided by the PET scan helps to determine the seizure focus, providing information for the pediatric neurologist to help determine if your child is a surgical candidate.

 What to Expect